Martiless/nondairy-godmother/static/documents/TESTING.md

 ### Log In:
 The Log in page is a simple test, there was just two elements on the page that needs to be tested.
 These checks are as follows:
-* Try clicking on the 'Submit' button without entering any details in the log in form, this will cause an error message to appear staing "Please fill out this field".
+* Try clicking on the 'Submit' button without entering any details in the log in form, this will cause an error message to appear staing ***"Please fill out this field"***.
 This message will appear each time the user tries to submit the form without filling out any of the fields in the form.
-* If the user attempts to log in with an incorrect username or password they will get the following message "The username and/or password you specified are not correct."
+* If the user attempts to log in with an incorrect username or password they will get the following message ***"The username and/or password you specified are not correct."***
 * Once the user has enter the correct username and password they now have the option to tick the 'remember me' box which will keep them logged in on their browser.
 * Clicking on the 'Log In' button redirects the user back to the home page.

 ### Book A Table:
 When a user moves to the Book A Table page they will be met with a form with 8 elements on it